mariya12290/Guidance_Repo/README.md

 ### Addictions
 - Control your emotions so that you will not be addicted to anything such as Smoking/drinking/other things
 - If you feel that you are addicted/being addicted to anything, start doing activites to get rid of addictions

+### Buying things
+- You should know the use case of each item, which you need to buy and actual cost of it
+- Before buying anything, please check whether the price make sense or not,
+- Before buying look into different websites/shops to compare prices